List of Star Trek: Deep Space Nine characters: Joseph Sisko

 Joseph Sisko (Brock Peters) is Benjamin Sisko's father.

 Joseph runs a restaurant in New Orleans called "Sisko's Creole Kitchen" ("Image in the Sand").

 Joseph was first married to a woman named Sarah, but when their son Benjamin was a year and a half old, Sarah left without explanation, eventually dying in a shuttle accident.
 Joseph remarried, but having been greatly emotionally wounded by Sarah's inexplicable leaving, could not bring himself to disclose to Benjamin who his real mother was.
-Years later, Benjamin discovers in the episodes "Image in the Sand" and "Shadows and Symbols" that Sarah's body was taken over by a Prophet in order to arrange the birth of Benjamin, the future Emissary of the Prophets.
+Years later, Benjamin discovers in the episodes "Image in the Sand" and "Shadows and Symbols" that Sarah's body was taken over by a Prophet in order to arrange his birth so he could become the Emissary.

 Luther Sloan

 Luther Sloan (William Sadler) is an operative of the intelligence agency Section 31.
 Sloan appeared in three episodes of Star Trek: Deep Space Nine: "Inquisition", "Inter Arma Enim Silent Leges", and "Extreme Measures".

-Sloan keeps trying to recruit Julian Bashir for Section 31, but Bashir adamantly refuses due to the organization's harsh methods.
+Sloan keeps trying to recruit Julian Bashir for Section 31, but Bashir adamantly refuses due to the organization's harsh and illegal methods.
 Nevertheless, Sloan manages to drag Bashir into Section 31 operations.
 Bashir discovers evidence that Section 31 is responsible for infecting Odo with a genocidal virus intended to kill all the Founders and end the Dominion War.
 Bashir, with the help of his friend Miles O'Brien, captures Sloan and extracts the cure from his mind before Sloan is able to commit suicide.